 Help!
 I can’t find anything to wear.
 I knew it was time for baby to come when at 39 weeks; it took me 30 minutes to find an ensemble that I could fit in to go to the supermarket.

-The high waist skirts combined with an above-the-belly belt are particularly handy in early second trimester when the ‘pot’ is beginning to show and help cover a multitude of sins, fashion wise.
+The high waist skirts combined with an above-the-belly belt are particularly handy in the early second trimester when the ‘pot’ is beginning to show and help cover a multitude of sins, fashion-wise.

 For stockists of cute, practical Maternity wear in Nairobi, see our Info Centre.

 You may also like MumsVillage Show Episode 10: Fashion and Beauty